ansys/pysystem-coupling/doc/source/api/index.rst

   returns a :class:`Session<core.session.Session>` object by means of which the user may interact with the System Coupling server.
-* The :class:`Session<core.session.Session>` object itself provides some high-level functionality such as controlling streaming of standard streams from the server, and lifetime management of the session.
+* The :class:`Session<core.session.Session>` object itself provides some high-level capability such as controlling streaming of standard streams from the server, and lifetime management of the session.
 It also contains three important attributes, ``case``, ``setup`` and ``solution`` through which the user gains access to the third aspect of the API.
 * The :meth:`case<core.session.Session.case>`, :meth:`setup<core.session.Session.setup>`
   and :meth:`solution<core.session.Session.solution>` attributes of :class:`Session<core.session.Session>` are
-  *root* objects that constitute an entry point to an *adaptor* API for core System Coupling functionality.
+  *root* objects that constitute an entry point to an *adaptor* API for core System Coupling features.
   The bulk of the PySystemCoupling API resides under these roots.
-This is where most of the interactions required to set up and solve a coupled analysis will take place.
+This is where most of the interactions required to set up and solve a coupled analysis take place.

 .. autosummary::
    :toctree: _autosummary